 And the fat in avocado is good fat that helps you feel full and satiated.
 When you consume fat, your brain receives a signal to turn off your appetite.
 Eating fat slows the breakdown of carbohydrates, which helps to keep sugar levels in the blood stable.
 You can read more about the health benefits of avocado HERE

 Following a healthy eating program really opens your eyes to how crappy you were eating before you started the program, how easy it is to fall off the wagon and how far you can fall from said wagon.
 And it’s not easy getting back on that wagon, like anything that requires will power.
 But like I said, although I can give up a lot of things, chocolate is not one of them.
-I have always found ways build in chocolate into my WW eating plan, with healthy desserts like my Homemade Chocolate Yogurt, for example.
+I have always found ways build in chocolate into my WW eating plan, with healthy desserts like my Homemade Chocolate Yogurt, my Healthy Applesauce & Spinach Brownies, and my Healthy Chocolate Clusters for example.
 I would also get my chocolate fix by adding the tiniest squirt of chocolate syrup to a glass of non-fat milk.
-And recently I’ve discovered an herbal chocolate chai tea.
+And recently I've discovered an herbal chocolate chai tea.

 I have been on weight watchers a bunch of times and have had a lot of success with it.
 Between quitting smoking, pregnancy weight and my dangerous baking hobby, I have gained and lost over 100 lbs in the program over the last 20 years.
 The first time I went on Weight watchers I had recently quit smoking, given up alcohol and coffee (as they were too closely associated with cigarettes) so there was no way I was giving up chocolate too!
 And although it was easier to lose weight 20 years ago, I can still manage to lost weight and eat chocolate today That's why it works for me - its real life and it's sustainable.

-This Skinny Chocolate Strawberry Icebox Valentine’s Day Cake actually softens faster than a typical icebox cake made with whipped cream because the evaporated milk doesn’t hold as long as whipped cream and liquefies faster.
+This Icebox Valentine's Day Cake actually softens faster than a typical icebox cake made with whipped cream because the evaporated milk doesn't hold as long as whipped cream and liquefies faster.
 Hence, the reason your timing on this needs to be spot on with serving this dessert.

 Since Valentine's Day is all about heart desserts, I serve this light Valentine's Day cake in these cute little heart-shaped dishes.
 However, you can serve them in a clear glass/dish or pretty much any dish.
 Just build the cake right in the dish, as pictured in the recipe below.
 So, if you are looking for romantic desserts for two and/or romantic desserts with strawberries that won't leave you overdrawn at the calorie bank, then give this Valentine's Day cake a try.
 It is also kid approved!